MathieuFourmont/42-Common-Course/01_printf/README.md

 ## How to install and run

-Create the library (.a format) by running the `make` or `make bonus` command after cloning the repository.
+Create the library (.a format) by running the `make` command after cloning the repository.
 Then there is a main.c  file to test it, you can compile using `gcc -Wall -Wextra -Wall main.c libftprintf.a` and execute the ./a.out created.